alixinne/shadertoy-connector/README.md

 ### Octave

 Ensure the built `shadertoy_octave.oct` file is somewhere in the load path.
 Here we assume it is in the current directory, but change the path accordingly.
+You can use the `make install` command in the `build/` directory to install the `oct` file into the package directory.

 ```matlab
 % Tell octave to autoload the functions from the .oct file